 If you want to add garlic, you can sauté some chopped garlic with some of the brown butter till crispy.
 Garlic cooks fast, so be careful not to burn it.

 Once the potatoes are ready, drain the water and mash the potatoes using a potato masher.
-Add the brown butter, hot milk, salt & pepper, and mash more, till smooth.
+Add the brown butter, hot milk, salt & pepper, and mash more, until smooth.
 Adjust the seasoning to your liking.
 Top it off with the crispy garlic and drizzle a bit more of the brown butter.
 Serve warm with your favorite meat or veggies.

 How to store mashed potatoes?

 You can store the brown butter mashed potatoes in an airtight container in the fridge for up to five days or freeze them for up to a month or two.
 To defrost, put it in the oven for a few minutes till soft.
 You might need to add a bit of butter or milk if it’s too dry.

 More savory recipes:

 KUFTE-THE BEST ZUCCHINI AND CHEESE MEAT PATTIES – These meat patties will go perfectly with this recipe.
 They are packed with flavor and so comforting.
 You won’t be disappointed!

 SPLIT PEA VEGETABLE SOUP – Veggie soup that is so delicious and nutritious.
 It’s easy to make and perfect for a chilly day or just as a light meal.

 I am always happy to hear from you.
 Whether you have a question or just want to say hi, you can always leave a comment below.
 And don’t forget to tag me on Instagram or Facebook if you make my recipes.
 If you want to save this recipe, you can simply “Pin it” to your favorite Pinterest board and follow me there.